Mullaitivu District: Population

 Mullaitivu District's population was 91,947 in 2012.
 The population of the district is mostly Sri Lankan Tamil.

 The population of the district, like the rest of the north and east of Sri Lanka, has been heavily affected by the civil war.
 The war killed an estimated 100,000 people.
-Several hundred thousand Sri Lankan Tamils, possibly as much as one million, emigrated to India or to the West during the war.
+Several hundred thousand Sri Lankan Tamils, possibly as many as one million, emigrated to India or to the West during the war.
 Many Sri Lankan Tamils also moved to the relative safety of the capital Colombo.
 Most of the Sri Lankan Moors and Sinhalese who lived in the district fled to other parts of Sri Lanka or were forcibly expelled by the rebel Liberation Tigers of Tamil Eelam, though most of them have returned to the district since the end of the civil war.